CLAD-Net: Continual Activity Recognition in Multi-Sensor Wearable Systems: Conclusion and Future Work

 For future work, we plan to extend CLAD-Net to support fully class-incremental learning settings and incorporate additional sensor modalities for more dynamic, online learning scenarios.
-Another important direction is to evaluate the scalability and resilience of these methods when exposed to a larger number of tasks.
-In particular, we are interested in understanding how the model behaves when trained on many more subjects than the limited eight available in our current datasets.
-Overall, our results emphasize the promise of integrating self-supervised learning, knowledge distillation, and cross-sensor attention to build more scalable and robust HAR systems.
+Another important direction is to evaluate the scalability and resilience of these methods when exposed to even larger numbers of tasks.
+In particular, we are interested in understanding how the model behaves as the number of subjects increases beyond the 15 in our largest dataset.
+Overall, our results emphasize the promise of integrating self-supervised learning with cross-attention, knowledge distillation, and multi-sensor fusion to build more scalable and robust HAR systems for healthcare applications.